Former Union Minister of State for Home & Parliamentary Affairs and Former Governor of Bihar and Karnataka

 Sri Pendekanti Venkatasubbaiah was born in an affluent family of agriculturists on 18th June, 1921 at Sanjamala, a village in the erstwhile Princely State of Banaganapalli in Kurnool District of Andhra Pradesh.
 He took keen interest in the national movement while he was a student in Nandyal, the constituency he represented subsequently for 27 years in Lok Sabha.
-He dedicated himself to the national movement and fought against oppression, braving imprisonment.
+He dedicated himself to the national movement and fought against oppression and even, braving imprisonment.

 Sri Venkatasubbaiah was secular in his outlook throughout his life and fought firmly against all kinds of inequalities and oppression.
 His vision for an egalitarian and progressive future reflects in the institutions that he founded and inspired.

-A Gandhian to the core, he had passionate interest in Education, Khadi and Co-operation.
+A Gandhian to the core, he had a passionate interest in Education, Khadi and Co-operation.
 He started several educational institutions, hostels for poor boys and Co-operative Societies.

-Vasavi College of Engineering established in 1981 by Vasavi Academy of Education under the stewardship of Late Sri Pendekanti Venkata Subbaiah, a veteran statesman of independent India and by a few eminent people from different walks of life.
-Vasavi College of Engineering represents a rich tradition of excellence in technology based education in a stimulating environment.
+Vasavi College of Engineering was established in 1981 by Vasavi Academy of Education under the stewardship of Late Sri Pendekanti Venkata Subbaiah, a veteran statesman of independent India and by a few eminent people from different walks of life.
+The College of Engineering represents a rich tradition of excellence in technology based education in a stimulating environment.